MRAlirad/foundry-defi-stablecoin/README.md

 1. The total supply of DSC should be less than the total value of collateral
 2. Getter view functions should never revert

-I challenge you to think of more, but these are going to be the two simple invariants we work with here.

 ### InvariantsTest.t.sol

 This file will be setup like any other test file to start, we've lots of practice here.